SumoLogic/sumologic-otel-collector/docs/UpstreamRelation.md

 why do we provide another OpenTelemetry Collector distrubution and how look like our versioning and breaking changes policies.

-## Purpose of Sumo Logic OT Distro
+## Purpose of Sumo Logic Distribution for OpenTelemetry Collector

-Sumo Logic OT Distro is the OpenTelemetry Collector with addition of Sumo Logic specific changes.
+Sumo Logic Distribution for OpenTelemetry Collector is the OpenTelemetry Collector with addition of Sumo Logic specific changes.

 **Our aim is to extend and not to replace the OpenTelemetry Collector.**